Amollo1/NorthPeak-Retail-Profitability/docs/kpi_framework.md

 # KPI Framework
-## Project: NorthPeak Retail — Profitability Decline Analysis
+## Project: NorthPeak Retail - Profitability Decline Analysis

 ---

 ## 1. Purpose

 This document is the single source of truth for every metric used across SQL, Python, and Power BI.
-Each KPI is defined once here — name, formula, grain, target/threshold, owner, and dashboard placement — so that the same number is never calculated two different ways in two different tools.
+Each KPI is defined once here; name, formula, grain, target/threshold, owner, and dashboard placement, so that the same number is never calculated two different ways in two different tools.
 Every SQL query, DAX measure, and Python calculation must match the formula defined here exactly.

 **Baseline reference (from BRD Section 3.1):** Profit margin declined from **18%** (historical baseline) to **11%** (current), while sales grew **22%** over six quarters.
-All targets/thresholds below are anchored to these BRD figures — not arbitrary.
+All targets/thresholds below are anchored to these BRD figures, not arbitrary.

 ---